 As the winter months approach, many individuals experience an increase in joint pain, a phenomenon that is more than just a casual observation.
-This seasonal exacerbation of joint discomfort can be attributed to several factors, affecting both those with pre-existing joint conditions and those without.
+This seasonal exacerbation of joint discomfort can be attributed to several factors, affecting both those with pre-existing joint conditions such as osteoarthritis (OA) and rheumatoid arthritis (RA), and those without.
 Understanding these factors is crucial for managing and alleviating winter-induced joint pain.
+(It is important to note that the exact mechanism is complex and still a topic of research [1], [2]).

 Why Are Joints More Painful in the Winter?